Create a Website Account - Manage notification subscriptions, save form progress and more.

 You will need to either e-mail the State or you can call them at 609-984-2830.
 The representatives of the City of Rahway have limited access to POSSE, which is restricted to endorsing or rejecting the renewal of licenses and permit applications.

-In order to do a Person to Person or Place to Place transfer, you can download this portfolio, which requires Acrobat X or Adobe Reader X or later.
-If you just need individual documents, please use the following:
+In order to do a Person to Person or Place to Place transfer, you need the following documents:

 Once the licensee has submitted the application it will automatically be transmitted to the municipal clerk or ABC Board Secretary for endorsement in POSSE.